Saturday, 14 September 2013

 We cut a path to the front door, and the key was so stiff in the lock that I could never have opened the door on my own.
 But after a minute or two of struggle, Yuriy had his usual success.
 The electric light did not switch on, and I assumed that, as on many previous occasions when I had returned from journeys, the electricity had been cut off for shortage of funds in my Portuguese account.

 Few people knew the world and the varieties of humanity as I did.
 And few were more sick of them.
-So seeing I was now more or less crippled, I entered what I have called my "quiet time", when I hunkered down in my house, did nothing I did not feel like doing, and restricted my contact with people in the settlement of Altura to the minimum that seemed psychologically sensible.
+So, seeing I was now more or less crippled, I entered what I call my "quiet time", when I hunkered down in my house, did nothing I did not feel like doing, and restricted my contact with people in the settlement of Altura to the minimum that seemed psychologically sensible.

 The best days of the whole period were the first three, when I saw no one at all, and did not go out of the house.
 The first day I just lay in bed, getting up to drink water and eat what little food was in the house - crackers with honey, dry cornflakes, and, with a supreme effort, the peaches that were just then in full bloom in my back garden (I called them peaches - they may be an analogous fruit).
 I managed trips to the toilet by arranging a row of strategic chairs to grip on to lest I fall.